 Define your channels and their purpose during the crisis

 Your online newsroom is a powerful tool to use as a hub during and after the crisis.
-It’s also likely to be one of the first place journalists and members of the public look for information in the midst of a crisis.
-It’s important to keep it organized and up to date with regular statements and contact details clear and visible.
+It’s also likely to be one of the first places journalists and members of the public look for information.
+It goes without saying that you should be able to rely on it during those moments – make the most out of your newsroom by keeping it organized and up to date with regular statements and contact details clear and visible.

-Initially, you’ll simply be posting holding statements, as time goes on and more information becomes available, you can also create “latest news” categories, related coverage, or add photos, audio, and video in your updates.
+Initially, you’ll simply be posting holding statements, as time goes on and more information becomes available, you can also create “latest news” categories, live coverage, related articles, or add photos, audio, and video in your updates.

 Is also important to monitor how big the story is getting by keeping a close eye on your newsroom’s analytics.
 This can help inform your decisions on what to do next.